JamesSkemp/words/content/posts/moving-the-location-of-php-on-your-hard-drive.md

 +++
-title = "Moving the location of PHP on your hard drive" summary = "In this article, we'll be moving our installation of PHP 4.4.2 from c:\php\ to c:\php4\.
-We'll be doing this primarily because we may like the ability to run multiple versions of PHP at one time, on our development server." draft = false comments = true date = "2006-07-01T07:26:00-05:00" modified = "2007-09-06T22:34:35-05:00" slug = "Moving-the-location-of-PHP-on-your-hard-drive" blogengine = "bad3e3fc-b1b5-43ea-85e8-101854eca854" categories = ["software", "tutorials / guides"] tags = ["php", "apache"]
+title = "Moving the location of PHP on your hard drive" summary = "In this article, we'll be moving our installation of PHP 4.4.2 from c:\\php\\ to c:\\php4\\.
+We'll be doing this primarily because we may like the ability to run multiple versions of PHP at one time, on our development server." draft = false comments = true date = "2006-07-01T07:26:00-05:00" modified = "2007-09-06T22:34:35-05:00" slug = "moving-the-location-of-PHP-on-your-hard-drive" blogengine = "bad3e3fc-b1b5-43ea-85e8-101854eca854" categories = ["software", "tutorials / guides"] tags = ["php", "apache"]